renovate-bot/zw/docs/guides/02_ice.md

 The commands `zi update git-unique`, `zi delete git-unique` and other will work normally and e.g. `zi times` will show the _nickname_-ID `git-unique` instead of the long URL.

-### `id-as'auto'` {#id-asauto}
+### `id-as'auto'`

-There's a special value to the `id-as''` ice – `auto`.
+There's a special value to the `id-as'…'` ice – `auto`.
 It causes the nickname to be automatically set to the last component of the plugin name or snippet URL.
 For example:

 ```shell
 zi ice as"program" id-as"auto"
 zi snippet https://github.com/Osse/git-scripts/blob/master/git-unique
 ```

-will work the same as before, i.e.: like if the ice used was `id-as'git-unique'`.
+will work the same as before, e.g: like if the ice used was `id-as'git-unique'`.
 Example with a plugin:

 ```shell
 # Will work as if id-as'zsh-autopair' was passed